 It doesn’t make any sense to optimize for words that people don’t use.
 Good keyword research makes sure that you use the same words as your target audience and this makes the whole effort of optimizing your website far more worthwhile.
 In addition, by looking at search intent, you find out which questions your customer has.
 Those questions should get an answer in the form of quality content.

-For us, there are three steps to keyword research.
+For us, there are four steps to keyword research.
 First, you write down the mission of your business.
 Next, you make a list of all the keywords you want to be found for.
-Finally, you create landing pages for each of those keywords.
-This ultimate guide takes you through these three steps in much more detail.
+Then you look at search intent and finally, you create landing pages for each of those keywords.
+This ultimate guide takes you through these steps in much more detail.